-Kirsten is a writer, editor, and writing coach living in Vienna.
-She got in touch with me through a mutual friend and asked me for help in clarifying her business online presence strategy.
-At the time of our first meeting Kirsten was already an established and known consultant in Vienna – she set up a local group for writers called Write Now and got leads through people, who came in contact with her personally.
-What Kirsten wanted more specifically was to receive more direct inquiries through her website from people that were not necessarily based in Vienna, AT.
+Kirsten Donaghey is a writer, an editor, and a writing coach living in Vienna.
+She got in touch with me through client referral and asked me to help her improve her website’s SEO health with a goal of increasing the number of inquiries received through her website.
+At the time of our first meeting Kirsten was already an established and well-known consultant in Vienna – she set up a local group for writers called Write Now and got projects through people, who came in contact with her personally.
+What Kirsten wanted more specifically was to receive more direct inquiries through her website’s contact form from people that were not necessarily based in Vienna, AT.

 How to Get More Client Inquiries Via Your Website

 The most important thing to investigate when wanting to increase business inquiries through an existing website is why are the inquiries not coming through in the first place?

 - A very simplified checklist you should go through: